Descent of Deligne-Getzler $\infty$-groupoids: Introduction

 The $\infty$-groupoid $\Del_\infty(L)$ can be defined as the Kan complex $\Del_\infty(L):=\MC(C^*(\Delta_\bullet;L))$ of (non-degenerate) Maurer-Cartan \emph{cochains} on $\Delta_\bullet$ with coefficients in $L$, where the cochain complex $C^*(\Delta_n;L)$ is equipped with the $L_\infty$ algebra structure induced via homotopy transfer along Dupont's contraction (see \cite{Dupont,GetzlerLie}).
 Similar constructions appeared in some recent literature \cite{BFMT1,BFMT2,Nicaud}, especially in connection with rational homotopy theory.
 The equivalence between the above definition of $\Del_\infty(L)$ and the original one from \cite{GetzlerLie} depends on a formal analog of Kuranishi's theorem, explaining how Maurer-Cartan sets behave under homotopy transfer: while this result, which will be proved is Theorem \ref{th:kuranishi}, is essentially due to Getzler, to our knowledge it hasn't been explicitly stated in the literature before.

 The aim of this paper is to prove a generalization of Hinich's descent theorem for the Deligne-Getzler $\infty$-groupoid: more precisely, we prove in Subsection \ref{subs:descent}, Theorems \ref{th:descent} and \ref{th:hldescent}, that the functor $\Del_\infty(-)$ from (complete) $L_\infty$ algebras to Kan complexes commutes (up to homotopy) with certain standard homotopy theoretic constructions, namely, totalization and homotopy limits.
-We should point out that part of these results are already contained in Hinich's original paper (cf. \cite[Therem 4.1]{Hinichdescent}), under more restrictive assumptions: on the other hand, our method of proof is rather different and, we believe, more conceptually clear.
+We should point out that parts of these results are already contained in Hinich's original paper (cf. \cite[Therem 4.1]{Hinichdescent}), under more restrictive assumptions: on the other hand, our method of proof is rather different and, we believe, more conceptually clear.
 The main point in our proof is the existence, shown in Theorem \ref{th:Delignevsmappingspaces}, of a natural weak equivalence $\Del_\infty(C^*(X;L))\xrightarrow{\sim}\underline{\mathbf{SSet}}(X,\Del_\infty(L))$ between the Deligne-Getzler $\infty$-groupoid of $C^*(X;L)$ (with the $L_\infty$ algebra structure induced via homotopy transfer along Dupont's contraction) and the simplicial mapping space $\underline{\mathbf{SSet}}(X,\Del_\infty(L))$: this allows to prove the compatibility between $\Del_\infty(-)$ and $\Tot(-)$ by working inductively on the usual tower of partial totalizations.
 Theorem \ref{th:Delignevsmappingspaces} is a slight generalization of results from \cite{BrSz} and \cite{BerglundLie}, where some additional restrictions on $X$ or $L$ are imposed: once again, our method of proof is rather different from the one in the above references, and depends on some standard results on Reedy model categories.

-\begin{ack} Most of the results proved here are already contained, with a more unpolished presentation, in the author's PhD Thesis \cite{tesi}: we are grateful to our PhD advisor, Marco Manetti, for proposing to us these problems and his unvaluable support.
-We are also grateful to Domenico Fiorenza, Florian Sch\"atz, Francesco Meazzini, Ping Xu and Mathieu Sti\'enon for many useful discussions.
+\begin{ack} Almost all the results proved here are already contained in the author's PhD Thesis \cite{tesi}: we are grateful to our PhD advisor, Marco Manetti, for proposing to us these problems and his unvaluable support.
+We are also grateful to Domenico Fiorenza, Florian Sch\"atz, Francesco Meazzini, Ping Xu, Mathieu Sti\'enon and Daniel Robert-Nicoud for many useful discussions.
 This paper was written while the author worked for a semester at Penn State University: we are grateful to the institution for the excellent working conditions. \end{ack}